-A 30-year teaching veteran of the public schools in the State of New Jersey, Bott served the last seventeen of those years as director of bands at Roxbury High School and district lead teacher for performing arts before accepting the position at Rutgers in 2005.
-Bands under his direction received consistent superior ratings at local and out of state competitions.
-The Honors Wind Symphony was selected to represent New Jersey Region I for the Closing Concert of the State Concert Band Festival every year since the festival’s inception and performed at Avery Fisher Hall, Lincoln Center and Carnegie Hall.
-His concert and jazz programs over the years have also performed with several outstanding artists including Clark Terry, Urbie Green, Lionel Hampton, Thad Jones, Fred Mills, Eddie Daniels, the Boston Brass, Steve Fidick, the Meridian Arts Ensemble, Bill Watrous and Chris Vadala.
-During Bott’s tenure, Roxbury High School also commissioned two major symphonies for wind band including Dr. Andrew Boysen Jr’s Symphony #3 JFK and the British composer Robert Farnon’s Wind Symphony: The Gaels.
-The program at Roxbury continues to flourish as evidenced by being selected to perform at the prestigious Midwest Clinic in Chicago in December 2008.
+A teaching veteran of more than 30 years in New Jersey public schools, Bott served 17 years as director of bands at Roxbury High School and district lead teacher for performing arts before accepting the position at Rutgers in 2005.
+His concert and jazz programs over the years have performed with artists such as Clark Terry, Urbie Green, Lionel Hampton, Thad Jones, Fred Mills, Eddie Daniels, the Boston Brass, Steve Fidick, the Meridian Arts Ensemble, Bill Watrous, and Chris Vadala.
+During Bott’s tenure, Roxbury High School commissioned two major symphonies for wind band including Dr. Andrew Boysen Jr.’s Symphony #3 JFK and the British composer Robert Farnon’s Wind Symphony: The Gaels.